 Regarding the general intermodulation requirement, it is agreed to postpone to WI phase due to the potential relationship between D2R operation assumption e.g. single tone or multiple tone D2R assumption.

-Regarding the intermodulation requirement, it is necessary due to the potential Narrow band blocking at the operating frequency range, however its detailed requirement could be postponed to WI phase.
+Regarding the narrowband intermodulation requirement, it is potentially necessary due to the potential Narrow band blocking at the operating frequency range, however its detailed requirement could be postponed to WI phase.

 6.7.2.2.7 In-channel selectivity

-Regarding the receiver in-channel selectivity requirement, [this is agreed to be discussed in WI phase.]
+Regarding the receiver in-channel selectivity requirement, this is agreed to be discussed in WI phase.

 <<End of Change>>